Our academic year is divided into three terms: Autumn (AUT), Spring (SPR) and Summer (SUM).

 It is particularly important that you ensure that you are available for all assessments.
 Failure to attend an assessment may (depending on the rules of your programme) result in a mark of zero.

 Most assessments take place during the weeks designated as “Revision/Assessment” weeks.

 However, some assessments take place during teaching weeks.
-If you are ill or have other extenuating circumstances (these are circumstances which are unforeseen and beyond your control), and you miss (or are likely to miss) an assessment, then you should read the Guidance and seek advice as soon as possible from your personal tutor, programme leader or the Registry.
+If you are ill or have other extenuating circumstances (these are circumstances which are unforeseen and beyond your control), and you miss (or are likely to miss) an assessment, then you should read the Guidance and seek advice as soon as possible from your personal tutor, programme leader or Student Services.